DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_02__keys.md

 <a id="t005" class="anchor" href="#t005" aria-hidden="true"> </a>
 ### T005 - Unique Key Has No Duplicates
 Sure, good database design implies that unique keys be enforced by a constraint so that you do not need to test for it.
-However, there are times for whatever reason (performance, replicated from a source that does have a constraint, etc.) where a natural key has not constraint.
-At work last week, I just ran this test scenario (different tables and fields of course) and found dups where there absolutely should not be any--so it does happen.
+However, there are times (replicated from a source having a constraint so skip it for performance, etc.) where a natural key has **no** constraint.
+This does happen!
+At work just last week, two of my data vbalidation regression tests for unique keys started failing -- and without these checks the downstream defects would have taken longer to notice, and more time to identify the root cause.
 In the example below, the inner query does a group by on the unique key fields, then using a HAVING clause filters down to those key-values with a count of more than 1 -- the dups.
 The outer query returns a fail if any rows come back with dups (match_count >= 2), or a pass if no dups found.
  ```sql
 SELECT CASE WHEN COUNT(*) > 0 THEN 'FAIL' ELSE 'P' END AS status